Cambridge Judge Business School: MPhil Technology Policy

 The MPhil in Technology Policy is an intensive, nine-month masters programme designed for people with a background in science or engineering who are interested in developing the skills needed to meet the challenges of: integrating technology, management, economics and policy.

 MSt Social Innovation

 The Master of Studies in Social Innovation is a part-time postgraduate programme for practitioners in the business, public and social sectors.

 Executive Education open and custom programmes

 The Executive Education portfolio consists of over 20 open enrollment programmes, typically two-day to three-week programmes covering fundamental business management topics such as: finance, marketing, general management and strategy.
 These programmes are taught by Cambridge Judge Business School faculty and academic staff from the wider University of Cambridge community.

 Cambridge Judge Business School also offers custom programmes which are tailored to the specific learning and development requirements of an organisation.
-Programmes are delivered internationally in areas such as leadership, strategy and finance.
+Programs are delivered internationally in areas such as leadership, strategy and finance.